 (Nu-Way) NuWay Cleaners was constructed in 1918 on the corner of 6th and Western Ave.
 While there were multiple other NuWay Cleaner businesses around the city, this one stayed in this location during...

-Thomas A. Edison elementary school was completed in 1950 and by December of that year the students and teachers had moved in making themselves at home.
-It was the typical architecture of that time...
+Thomas A. Edison School was completed in 1950 as an elementary school.
+By December of that year the students and teachers had moved in, making themselves at home.
+It was the typical architecture of...

 Located in Oklahoma City’s “church row” The center for Design Arts began it’s life as the First Church of Christ Scientists.
 It was constructed in phases between 1914 and 1918...